SESYNC-ci/text-mining-CACI-lesson/README.md

    ~~~
  - Download of zipped file with data, handouts, and worksheet (URL is at top of lesson website), unzipped into the directory (a.k.a. folder) where you plan to work.

+# Code of Conduct

+We will follow the Carpentries Code of Conduct.  https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html#reporting-guidelines

 # Cyberhelp @SESYNC